Skip to content

 Innovation Fellows Program

 The Innovation Fellows Program is an initiative of the Center for Medical Innovation at Penn State College of Medicine.
-The fellowship is a 12-month, non-clinical program that admits multiple fellows per year on a competitive basis.
-It is designed to provide qualified young scientific leaders who have an interest in translation, commercialization and business disciplines to align with an innovative faculty member and further develop a new healthcare invention to address an unmet medical need.
+The fellowship provides research trainees who have an interest in translation, commercialization and business disciplines an environment to further develop a new health care innovation to address an unmet medical need.
+CMI will provide funding to support salary coverage for postdocs or project funding for medical or graduate students to their principal investigator or faculty member’s department, allowing for dedicated time to learn and practice innovation and technology development activities.

-As part of the fellowship program, participants will align with their principal investigator to further the technology’s evolution.
-The program will guide development of fellows through informative seminars, innovation staff coaching and assigned industry mentorship, and access to the NIH-funded I-Corps@NCATS training.
+As part of the fellowship program, participants will align with their principal investigator to further the technology’s development.
+The program will guide fellows through informative workshops, innovation staff coaching, industry mentorship and customer discovery through I-Corps training.

-Funding for this program is provided by the Peter and Ann Tombros Endowment for the Penn State Center for Medical Innovation, CMI, and the NIH through a supplement award to the Penn State Clinical and Translational Science Institute award.
+Funding for this program is provided by the Peter and Ann Tombros Endowment for the Penn State Center for Medical Innovation.
+This program is provided in partnership with the Office of Technology Management and Penn State Clinical and Translational Science Institute.

 Jump to topic